CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 Run the script with root privileges with the following command:
 $ sudo bash linux_recovery.sh
 Follow the on-screen instructions to create recovery media.
 You will be asked to enter your device's HD model number (or HWID).
 How to find your HD model number? type chrome://system in the chrome browser and search for the HWID (mine model number for example is PEPPY E6A-O3G-A9V) You will have to insert the recovery SD card or USB drive (that will be reformatted authomaticaly).
 This may teake several minutes.

+## Hardware upgrade

+Differently from other models, the Acer C720P has the touchscreen and only 2GB of RAM, that unfortunately cannot be expanded.
+As for the disk, the laptop originally has a 32GB SSD, that is enough for a web based chromebook, but might be tight for a complete Ubuntu system.
+**NOTE: You will invalidate your warranty when you open your laptop and change the SSD.
+You’re on your own if you break anything.**

+### You need:
+1. a small cross-head screwdriver;
+2. a new, larger SSD.
+64GB and 128GB have been tested and work well.
+Please note that for this model the SSD is a SATA M.2 2242 form factor type.

 There are several online resources that show how easy is to open the laptop and change the original SSD with a new one:
 - Here a [video](https://www.youtube.com/watch?v=AZa5kWBfbWM) by *unlokia* showing how to properly open this laptop model and how to find the different hardware components.